MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-03-process-data.md

 ---

-## 2. Configure resources's access to Azure Data Lake
+## 3. Configure resource's access role to Azure Data Lake

 In development, the account used to log into Azure requires the *Storage Blob Data Contributor* role assignment to grant read/write/delete permissions to Blob storage resources.
 In production, we'll use the service principal created by the managed identity for the hosting service.